 Let’s consider some basic resume objective rules:

-For instance, if you are applying for IT job, your outstanding cooking skills and sport achievements won’t make sense.
-Also, remember about these principles while writing references on a resume.
+For instance, if you are applying for an IT job, your outstanding cooking skills and sports achievements won’t make sense.
+Also, remember these principles while writing references on a resume.

-Some job seekers tend to focus their resume objective on the things they expect from the working in particular company (for example: I want to earn lots of money, I need comfortable conditions such as personal office corner, café and air conditioning).
+Some job seekers tend to focus their resume objective on the things they expect from working in a particular company (for example, I want to earn lots of money, I need comfortable conditions such as personal office corner, café, and air conditioning).